petebachant/petebachant.github.io/_posts/2025-02-18-continuous-reproducibility.markdown

 ```

 What is it like to not work reproducibly?
+Well, it means that the path one took to produce an artifact can no longer
+be reliably followed.
+Even if you think you've documented your work properly,
+if that has not been tested,
+it's highly likely that the documentation is missing something,
+and your work will not be reproducible.

+The solution is to keep running your project every time you make a change.

+To make this easier, you should probably build your project in a framework
+that can detect change so expensive steps don't need to be rerun
+if their inputs or process definitions have not changed.

+Calkit uses DVC for this part.
+Then there's the other hard part that seems to be overlooked most often:
+environment management.
+The computation environment is the foundation that must be in place
+to run the processes.
+One simple way to solve this is to create instructions on how to get your
+computer ready to run the project.
+This is done in many different ways and there's lots of room for error.
+For instance,
+there may be a simple list of dependencies in the project's README.
+It is then up to the user to install these on their own,
+perhaps without even knowing which version may or may not work.

+Another step up is to document the environment for some sort of environment
+management tool, e.g., Python's `venv`,
+and provide instructions for the user to create that environment,
+install the dependencies from a file,
+then activate the environment before running a given process.
+Docker is another form of environment management.

+Calkit incorporates environment management to remove that step
+requiring the user to setup their own environment.
+It also easily allows for multiple environments in a single project.

 What this means is that we need to produce outputs as part of a
 batch process.